All Episodes

 It has been spearheaded by the independent counsel David Barrett.

-It's gone on for ten years, and there's obviously something in this report.
+And there's obviously something in this report.

-There's obviously something in it that people don't want anybody to see, and it's I'm told it's it's branched out to include long uh go things that go beyond Henry Cisneros.
+And I'm told it's branched out to include long-ago things that go beyond Henry Cisneros.

-And I told you last week that the reporting made it look like Chuck Grassley, the senator from Iowa, had uh caved with the Democrats.
+And I told you last week that the reporting made it look like Chuck Grassley, the senator from Iowa, had caved with the Democrats.

 But it's just the opposite.

-And the latest on this is from Byron York at National Review Online that Senator Grassley has now asked the three judge panel that oversees Barrett's investigation for a copy of his report on the Cisneros investigation.
+And the latest on this is from Byron York at National Review Online that Senator Grassley has now asked the three-judge panel that oversees Barrett's investigation for a copy of his report on the Cisneros investigation.

-The report has been finished since August of 2004, but its release has reportedly been blocked by Clinton era figures who do not want to see it made public.
+The report has been finished since August of 2004, but its release has reportedly been blocked by Clinton-era figures who do not want to see it made public.

 As chairman of the U.S. Senate Finance Committee and as a senior member of the Judiciary Committee, I have a particularly strong interest in this report, given that it is my understanding from the media that it focuses significantly on areas within my committee's jurisdiction.

-Grassley wrote this to the judges asking for the release of the report uh on October 19th, five days ago.
+Grassley wrote this to the judges asking for the release of the report on October 19th, five days ago.

 As you know, the judicial panel is a creation of the Congress.